comp-lin-alg/comp-lin-alg-course/doc/source/exercises.rst

 In order to write the code required for the implementation exercise, you'll need to use a Python-aware text editor.
 There are many such editors available and you can use any you like.
-One good option is called `Visual Studio Code`, with installation instructions `here
+One good option is called `Visual Studio Code`.
+This is the link to the `installation instructions
 <https://imperial-fons-computing.github.io/vscode.html>`_.

 The command line